 - Spices: You don’t need a ton of spices to create a rich and warming flavor in this lentil curry recipe.
 I use a combination of ground coriander, turmeric, cumin, yellow curry powder, and salt.
 To enhance the healthfulness of the turmeric, also add a pinch of freshly cracked black pepper.

 Easily adjust the heat in this green lentil curry recipe by using a mild, medium, or hot curry powder.
 However, my favorite is mild yellow curry powder, which is used to make yellow chicken curry, and my kids love it, too.

 - Cilantro: To garnish (optional).

 - Coconut oil: Or another neutral cooking oil like avocado oil.

-- Vegetable broth: You can use water, but low sodium vegetable broth (or chicken broth if not veggie) will provide far more flavor.
-Use ready made broth OR a bouillon cube.
+- Vegetable broth: You can use water, but low sodium vegetable broth or chicken broth will provide far more flavor.
+Use ready made broth or a bouillon cube.